manishemi/manishemi.github.io/_posts/2021-05-20-Generative Adversarial Networks .md

 Training task is based on [Backpropagation algorithm](https://en.wikipedia.org/wiki/Backpropagation) and the loss from the Discriminator network(cost function)

-The Generator network wants to generate data that the Discriminator network can not realize that it's fake data(Maximize Discriminator's loss), the Discriminator network wants to increase its accuracy and identifies  real data from fake data
+The Generator network wants to generate data that the Discriminator network can not realize that it's fake data(Maximize Discriminator's loss), the Discriminator network wants to increase its accuracy(minimize its loss) and identifies  real data from fake data